ostrocon/GVSU-CIS350-Just3Dudes/meetings/Meeting1.md

 *What is our term project idea?
 We are going to create a DOOM-like game.
 It will be a first person pixel shooter with one level.
 *What technologies are we using to build it? we are going to be using pygame, VS Code or PyCharm, and possible other libraries
 *What resources do we need to learn how to build it?
 We are going to look at tutorial of similar games as well as YouTube and Github.
-*What is out first task/milestone? we are going to complete the setup of a Github repo and add all of our memeber
+*What is out first task/milestone? we are going to complete the setup of a Github repo and add all of our memebers

 Goals for next week (include responsibilities)

-*What will each person do to get up and runnung? wathc videos and code to get familiar and come up with ideas for what it will look like
+*What will each person do to get up and runnung? watch videos and code to get familiar and come up with ideas for what it will look like
 *Who will transcribe this document into out Github repo as out first meeting so that we only have 7 instead of 8 to do now?
 Connor Ostrowski
 *